 Take control of your indoor air quality by reducing pollutants that can contribute to foul odors, headache, lung irritation and fatigue as well as more long-term conditions such as asthma, allergies and infectious diseases.Browse Products

 50% of all major office buildings have contaminated heating, ventilation and air conditioning systems (HVAC).
 If not properly maintained, they are a hotbed for growth of molds and bacteria.Browse Products

 Most people spend over 90% of their time indoors, not knowing that the air they are breathing may be more polluted than the air outside.
 The Environmental Protection Agency has reported that indoor air pollution levels can be 100 times higher than the air outdoors.

 Breathing contaminated air puts the health of you and your family at risk.
 In fact, the American College of Allergist says that 50% of illnesses are caused or aggravated by polluted indoor air.
 So take control of your indoor air quality by reducing pollutants that can contribute to headache, lung irritation and fatigue as well as more long-term conditions such as asthma, allergies and infectious diseases.

 RGF is a proven leader in the Indoor Air Quality (IAQ) industry and we offer a broad range of patented and patent pending air purification technologies and solutions to almost any airborne problem, condition or application.
-Learn more about some of our most popular products such as the REME HALO® and Guardian QR+ for the entire air conditioned space, our HVAC maintenance products such as the PanSaver™ and FinSaver™, and our newest offering the Blu QR® UV lights for effective coil sanitation.
+Learn more about some of our most popular products such as the REME HALO® and Guardian QR+ for the entire air conditioned space, and the Blu QR® UV lights for effective coil sanitation.